 Behavioral interview questions to prepare for:

-*QUICK TIP: When practicing interview questions, remember to give yourself time to prepare 2-5 questions to ask the interviewer in return.
+When practicing interview questions, remember to give yourself time to prepare 2-5 questions to ask the interviewer in return.
 When you ask the interviewer a few insightful questions about the company and the role, your genuine enthusiasm will shine through.
-For ideas, check out our guide Ask the Interviewer: Questions That Are Sure to Impress and Ask the Interviewer Q&A set.
+For ideas, check out our guide Ask the Interviewer: Questions That Are Sure to Impress and 35+ Sample Questions you can ask the Interviewer.

 Use this sample schedule to optimize the limited time that you have.
 Set a timer for each task and concentrate on completing one step at a time.